reymon359/gatsby-personal-site/content/posts/how-to-enjoy-the-sunrise-from-the-top-of-spain/index.md

 url: 'none'
 ---

 Last month some friends and I made it to the **Teide’s summit (3.718 m) at night** to enjoy the sunrise from it.
 The experience was probably one of the best I have had in life and after being asked multiple times how we did it (route, clothes, timings, ...)
 I decided to explain it here for anyone interested in doing it.
-By the way, I added a [TLDR version at the end of the article](#TLDR) in case you don’t want to read all of it.
+By the way, I added a [TL;DR version at the end of the article](#TLDR) in case you don’t want to read all of it.

 We were a five people group, a good number to stay close enough during the hike and not spread out.
 Remember this is not a normal hike given the fact of doing it at night so, even if you are in good shape **it can be tough for casual hikers.**